mvolkmann/blog/src/alfred.md

 To modify this, open the preferences, select "General" in the left nav, and change the "Alfred Hotkey".

+## Calculator

+To perform a mathematical computation and place the result on the clipboard, open the Alfred search box, enter "=" followed by a mathematical expression, and press enter.
+Then paste where the result is desired.

 ## File Actions

 To open a list of actions that can be performed on a selected file,